al-caveman/nsapass/README.md

   say, `nsa do -c copyuser` can be combined in a single step `nsa do EXAMPLE TAGS -c copyuser`.
 - Automate command execution.
-E.g. command `z` could be defined in such a way that `nsa do EXAMPLE TAGS -c z ...` would execute `nsa push` and feed it with passwords as earlier.
+E.g. command `z` could be defined in such a way that `nsa do EXAMPLE TAGS -c z ...` would execute `git push` and feed it with passwords as earlier.

 # Dependencies